Democratization of Tourism: practices for social inclusion in hospitality

 DOI:

-The democratization of tourism aims to transform tourism into a social right, ensuring that everyone — regardless of income, disability, gender, or origin — can access this practice with dignity and respect.
+The democratization of tourism aims to transform tourism into a social right, ensuring that everyone — regardless of income, disability, gender, or origin — can access this practice with dignity.
 This article proposes both a conceptual and practical foundation for inclusive hospitality, drawing on international public policies and private initiatives to generate socioeconomic impacts.
 Based on case studies (Spain, France, Brazil, and the United States) and an analysis of contemporary theory, it argues that inclusive tourism fosters social cohesion, generates local income, and reduces territorial inequalities.
-Strategic guidelines are proposed in the areas of professional training, universal design, and participatory governance to make hospitality a space for citizenship.
+Strategic guidelines are proposed in the areas of professional training, universal design, and participatory governance, with the goal of making hospitality a space for citizenship.

 Downloads